bibekb11/EADLAB/Lab2/ReadMe.md

 # **Objective 4: Abstract Class Concept**
 # **Theory :**

 A class which is declared as abstract is known as an abstract class.
-It can have abstract and non-abstract methods.
+It can have both abstract and non-abstract methods.
 It needs to be extended and its method implemented.
 It cannot be instantiated.

 Points to Remember:
 1. An abstract class must be declared with an abstract keyword.